wavefrontHQ/docs/pages/doc/wavefront_searching.md

 The search field at the top of every Wavefront browser page supports both autocomplete and search.
 We support autocomplete for many searches.

-For example, in the All Dashboards browser page, searching for an incomplete term, returns a drop-down list that displays a list of items that contain the search string, such as:
+For example, in the **All Dashboards** page, searching for an incomplete term, returns a drop-down list that displays a list of items that contain the search string, such as:

 * metrics queried in dashboards
 * dashboard names
 * dashboard URLs
 * tags

 You can select an item from the list individually.
-The drop-down list also contains a link to the search for _all_ items that contain the string.
+The drop-down list also contains a link to the search for _All_ items that contain the string.
 For example:

 ![search auto](images/search_auto.png)